Logo Dark

 Create a Stripe Account

-Sign up for a Stripe account and generate the essential API keys for your challenge.
+Sign up for a Stripe account and get your API keys that you will need for your challenge.

 npm install @stripe/stripe-js